Chorus-bdd/Chorus/README.md

 It is targeted at distributed systems, which are more complex to test than a single development stack.

-If you want to test a system with many networked components which need to collaborate, or has multiple User Interfaces which can interact, then Chorus may be for you.
+If you want to test a system which has many networked components which need to collaborate, or has multiple User Interfaces which can interact, then Chorus may be for you.
 Testing such a system end to end can be tough with conventional frameworks.
 You'll end up doing a lot of the plumbing yourself.

 Chorus allows a team to write plain English tests which can execute across components running remotely.
 For example in the test below, the first step may run on a web application, and the second may run on a fat client: